 Business Professional Ties

-Ties should be simple: red, blue, or yellow.
-Solids are obviously a perfect starting point (again, these are in your capsule wardrobe), but stripes and other conservative, classic patterns will work.
+There are many ties from which you can choose.
+However, the real challenge is finding the right balance between style and keeping it understated.
+Solids are obviously a perfect starting point (again, these are in your capsule wardrobe), but stripes and other conservative, classic patterns will work too.

 Business Professional Shoes

 While anything casual is pretty much off-limits, the range of dress shoes available to men is pretty extensive, and you can have some fun here.

 You can wear either black, brown, or burgundy shoes.
 We suggest oxfords, cap-toes, quarter-brogues, whole cuts, and dressy Venetian loafers.
 If you see other men wearing monkstraps around the office, you may do so as well.

 We haven’t actually featured any shoe brands at the end of this guide.
 That’s simply because we cover shoes so extensively elsewhere on the site!
 For instance, our dress shoe guides give plenty of recommendations and there are lots of more style-specific guides that link off from there.